 Other notable features

-The Xiaomi Mi 11 offers MIUI 12.5 out of the box — the first phone to come with it, bringing in vast new features like super wallpaper options, nature-inspired system notification sounds, and other features.
+The Xiaomi Mi 11 offers MIUI 12.5 out of the box, bringing in vast new features like super wallpaper options, nature-inspired system notification sounds, and other features.
 It also brings major privacy features, including sandboxed access for apps that need access to storage, web tracking protection, and more.

 Aside from that, the phone brings Harman Kardon stereo speakers, heart rate detection through the in-display fingerprint sensor, IR blaster, NFC, WiFi 6E, and more.